cooganb/web3py-tutorial/README.md

 1. If you’ve had to restart the interpreter, you have to re-import the libraries and re-initialize the variables
 2. Have you copied the Infura API key correctly?
 3. Have you installed `web3.py` and installed and imported Web3 and HTTPProvider library?
-4. Have you appended the API key with https:// ?
+4. Have you prepended the API key with https:// ?

 ### Create an Account